asbru-cm/asbru-cm/README.md

 Once installed on your system, find the application under "Applications" -> "Ásbrú Connection Manager", or type "acm" in your terminal.

+### Frequenty Asked Questions

+- Why did you call that project "Ásbrú" ?

+In Norse mythology, [Ásbrú](https://en.wikipedia.org/wiki/Bifr%C3%B6st) refers to a burning rainbow bridge that connects Midgard (Earth) and Asgard, the realm of the gods.

 ### Contributing

 If you want to contribute to Ásbrú Connection Manager, first check out the [issues](https://github.com/asbru-cm/asbru-cm/issues) and see if your request is not listed yet.
 Issues and pull requests will be triaged and responded to as quickly as possible.